-Next, we define Vassiliev invariants.
+Secondly, we explain the definition of Vassiliev invariants.
 Let $\mathcal{K}$ be a vector space over $\C$ freely spanned by the isotopy classes of oriented knots in $S^3$.
 A {\it singular knot} is an immersion of $S^1$ into $S^3$, whose singularities are transversal double points.
-We regard a singular knot as a linear sum in $\mathcal{K}$ obtained by the relation shown in the following figure \ref{10006}.
+We regard a singular knot as a linear sum in $\mathcal{K}$ obtained by the relation shown in the following Figure \ref{10006}.